-Naming of the file is only important mostly for uniqueness of the file (to prevent merge conflicts) but also to quickly be able to see what's unreleased at any given time.
+The naming of the file is only important mostly for the uniqueness of the file (to prevent merge conflicts) but also to quickly be able to see what's unreleased at any given time.

 All grammar checks and corrections should happen as part of the PR review.

 Not everything needs a changes file, though.
-The easiest way to differentiate is asking yourself "Will the work that I'm doing need to be reflected in the CHANGELOG?"
+The easiest way to differentiate is to ask yourself "Will the CHANGELOG need to reflect the work I'm doing?"